Sunny, With A High Near 57

 Today

 Sunny, with a high near 57.
-Light and variable wind becoming west southwest around 6 mph in the afternoon.
+West southwest wind around 7 mph.

 Tonight

+Clear, with a low around 28.
+South southwest wind 3 to 7 mph.

+Sunny, with a high near 64.
+West southwest wind 5 to 14 mph, with gusts as high as 20 mph.

 Mostly clear, with a low around 30.
-South wind around 7 mph.
+West southwest wind 6 to 13 mph.

+Mostly sunny, with a high near 66.
+Southwest wind 5 to 9 mph.

+Partly cloudy, with a low around 33.
+West southwest wind 5 to 9 mph.

 Wednesday